Macy conferences: Cybernetics Conferences

 Some of the researchers present at the cybernetics conferences later went on to do extensive government-funded research on the psychological effects of LSD, and its potential as a tool for interrogation and psychological manipulation in such projects as the CIA's MKULTRA program.

 Neuropharmacological Conferences

+Five annual Neuropharmacological Conferences took place from 1954 to 1959 with a skipped year in 1958.
+While the conferences have developed a reputation as being primarily about LSD, the drug was discussed extensively at the second conference and was not the primary focus of most of the sessions.
+In the first conference, for instance, reference to LSD appears only one time, as a side comment during discussion.